stuey81/PS5_EZ_Host/README.md

 4. Important:
    Do not close or exit the command prompt window until it says:
    `Hard resetting via RTS pin...`
    This can take up to 20 seconds after flashing appears to be finished.
+(Windows users, the window will close itself once its flashed - ignore this)

 ---